akhiljalagam/go-swaywal/README.md

 # go-swaywal

-Simple Go command line tool that runs as cron job to change wallpaper on sway window manager.
+Simple Go command line tool that runs as cron job to change wallpaper on sway window manager by fetching images from Unsplash.

-Because coding is fun, and I ❤️ Go.
+Whether you're coding, browsing, or just enjoying your desktop, go-swaywal adds that extra bit of joy to your day with beautiful, dynamic backgrounds.

 [![screenshot](screenshot.png)](./screenshot.png)